Information for Media

 We are able to talk in general terms about matters raised in decisions.

 Final decisions are published on Mondays at 2pm - HDC’s Latest Decisions.
+Media releases relating to decisions are attached to individual decisions.

 Naming policy — overview